Practicing gratitude has so many benefits – here’s how it’s done

 We can have a greater sense of satisfaction with our lives, sleep better and be more generous.
 Those of us who practice gratitude also tend to have less negative coping mechanisms or to blame ourselves or others.

-So how can we practice gratitude?
+So how can we practice being grateful?

 - Make a Daily List